xtsoukala/dual_path/README.md

 Where OUT: is the produced sentence, TRG: the target (intended) sentence.
 Grammatical: Whether the sentence is grammatically correct, even if it conveys the wrong meaning; in case of flex-True it means that a different (but correct) structure was chosen instead of the target one, e.g., a double dative instead of a prepositional dative one.
 Tense: Whether the tense (present, past) is correct.
 Definiteness: Wether the determiners have the correct definiteness (definite, indefinite), Meaning: Whether the sentence expresses the message correctly (all concepts need to be correctly produced).
 The last sentence is the message used to produce the sentence.

+Note: The input files for the gender error experiment can be found [here](https://github.com/xtsoukala/gender_error_experiment)